-Group Remit and City Deal Decision Making Rights Members and Attendees Governance To review and revise Project activity according to the learning from the on-going evaluation.
-City Deal Decision Making Authority: Operational decisions within the scope of the approved Business Case Development Manager (West Central Scotland); NHS, Healthy Working Lives; Service Development Lead (Older People), Loretto; Scottish Care (Integration Lead Glasgow); Scottish Care (Joint National Workforce Lead) Attendees: PMO Representatives City Deal Suppor Audit Support Group To support the delivery of the City Deal and share audit knowledge, information and best practice between the Member Authorities; To ensure the audit teams within Member Authorities are aware of the City Deal governance structure and the internal audit requirements; To support the audit teams within each member authority in relation to the audit work required to determine the level of assurance to be applied in the Annual Assurance Statement; To provide feedback to the City Deal Lead Officers' Group and the PMO on the work of the group; To identify any reports to escalate to the Chief Executives' Group and the Cabinet; To consider collaborative opportunities across the Region.
-Member Authority Chief Internal Auditors, or their nominee Chaired by GCC Chief Internal Auditor Attendees: Others, as required Meeting Frequency: Twice annually Recorded: Yes Published: No Remit Approval Date: April 2016 Communication and Marketing Group To support the development and delivery of a Communication and Marketing Strategy for both the City Deal and Glasgow City Region, and activities in relation to it; To agree City Deal and City Region brand usage; To agree tone of voice, look & feel of key strategic City Deal and City Region documents; Reputation Management.
-Members: Colette Keaveny, City Deal PMO (Chair); Angela Fegan (EDC); Graeme Smith (ERC); Colin Edgar (GCC), George Barbour (IC); Stephen Penman (NLC); Lucy Adams (RC); Tom Little (SLC).
+Group Remit and City Deal Decision Making Rights Members and Attendees Governance City Deal Support t Groups Audit Support Group To support the delivery of the City Deal and share audit knowledge, information and best practice between the Member Authorities; To ensure the audit teams within Member Authorities are aware of the City Deal governance structure and the internal audit requirements; To support the audit teams within each member authority in relation to the audit work required to determine the level of assurance to be applied in the Annual Assurance Statement; To provide feedback to the City Deal Lead Officers' Group and the PMO on the work of the group; To identify any reports to escalate to the Chief Executives' Group and the Cabinet; To consider collaborative opportunities across the Region.
+William Hart, GCC (Chair); Jacqueline Woods, GCC; Francis Scott, GCC; Gillian McConnachie, EDC; Michelle Blair, ERC; Andi Priestman, INV; Ken Adamson, NLC; Andrea McMahon, REN; Yvonne Douglas, SLC; Andi Priestman, WDC Attendees: Others, as required Meeting Frequency: Twice annually Recorded: Yes Published: No Remit Approval Date: April 2016 Communication and Marketing Group To support the development and delivery of a Communication and Marketing Strategy for both the City Deal and Glasgow City Region, and activities in relation to it; To agree City Deal and City Region brand usage; To agree tone of voice, look & feel of key strategic City Deal and City Region documents; Reputation Management.
+Members: Colette Keaveny (Chair), City Deal PMO; Angela Fegan, EDC; Graeme Smith, ERC; Colin Edgar GCC; George Barbour, INV; Stephen Penman, NLC; Lucy Adamson, REN; Tom Little, SLC, UK and Scottish Governments.
 Attendees: As required Meeting Frequency: Six weekly Recorded: Yes Published: No Remit Approval Date: 09/2016